 Golf Digest once billed Sea Island as the No.1 Golf Resort in North America.
 With sumptuous accommodation and a plethora of recreational facilities, including two public courses (Seaside and Plantation) Sea Island is one of those resorts that simply cannot be overlooked.

-The Seaside course was created in the late 1920s by the great English partnership of Harry Colt and Charles Alison.
+The Seaside course was created in the late 1920s by C.H.
+Alison of the great English partnership of Colt and Alison.
 Today's 18 holes comprise a front nine that was laid out by Joe Lee in the 1970s and a back nine that dates back to its original construction, with both circuits updated by Tom Fazio in 1999.

 The 421-yard 4th is a really distinctive hole where the tee shot requires a forced carry across wetlands to a fairway that then takes a severe ninety-degree turn left towards a green sited on the other side of marshland.
 With bunkers on the right side of the fairway, golfers who play too conservatively away from trouble on the left will find themselves punished for their lack of ambition.

 The Seaside course at the Sea Island Resort was the highest climber in our (now superceded) 2011 rankings of the USA’s Top 250 courses.
 Click here to read the story.